-Sanctions and export controls can be extremely complex and ever changing.
-As a company known for providing resources and information that enable our partners to navigate difficult legal questions, it is even more imperative we understand and abide by these laws and regulations.
-That is why we must follow all export restrictions applicable to us.
+Sanctions and export controls can be complex and ever changing.
+As a company known for its information and resources to enable our partners to navigate difficult legal questions, it is imperative we understand and abide by these laws and regulations.
+That is why we are committed to following sanctions and export compliance requirements applicable to us.